rubyguides

 end

 This pattern is common for file type detection.
-You can chain multiple checks for more complex logic.
+You can chain multiple checks for more complex logic, but keep in mind that each include? call scans the entire string from the beginning, so three checks on the same text means three full scans.

 Checking for multiple substrings